ipfs/devgrants/rfps/rfp-template.md

 ## Resources

-Please link any resources that might be helpful for a proposer/implementer who is working on this project.
+Link any resources that might be helpful for an implementer who is working on this project.

+## Support and Funding

+Who is backing this project?
+How will they pay the implementers?
+If you have not already added your information to [FUNDING](../FUNDING.md), you can do so now and link it here.
+Include a legal entity name if possible.

+Any other organizations that choose to add their support to this RFP will do so in this section.